akiidjk/akiidjk/README.md

 ### Hi there 👋

-- Hi, I’m an 11th grade student who's new to programming i know varius programming language principle Python since 2020 but also Js,Dart,C.
+- Hi, I'm an 11th grade student who is new to programming, I know varius programming languages principle Python since 2020 but also Js,Dart,C.
-  Now i am workin at a big project, [Project Virgil](https://github.com/Retr0100/ProjectVirgil) which is based on a simple Virtual Assistent and GPT-3.5 but it is much more than that in a few i start to learn Java and deeping the OPP
+  Now I am working on a big project, [Project Virgil](https://github.com/Retr0100/ProjectVirgil), which is based on a simple virtual assistant and GPT-3.5, but it is much more than that.
+  In a few months I will start to learn Java and deepen the OPP.
-- I also had a little experience with cybersecurity by going to my nation's national [CyberChallange](https://cyberchallenge.it/) competition
+- I have also had some experience with cybersecurity by participating in my country's national [CyberChallenge](https://cyberchallenge.it/) competition.
-- At this time I am open to advice and improvements regarding my current project and programming style
+- Currently, I am open to advice and improvements regarding my current project and programming style.

 <a href="https://github.com/Retr0100/">
   <img height=200  align="center" src="https://github-readme-stats.vercel.app/api?username=Retr0100&show_icons=true&theme=synthwave&rank_icon=github" />